 There will be 12 principles in PMBOK 7th edition and these principles define the “what” and “why” of the project delivery.
-Project delivery principles describe a fundamental truth, norm, or value and not prescriptive.
+Project delivery principles describe a fundamental truth, norm, or value and are not prescriptive.
 In order to ensure the intended outcomes of the project delivery, project team members must follow these principles.
-Following are the 12 principles.
+The following are the 12 principles.

 1-) Stewardship: Be a diligent, respectful, and caring steward.